To help you choose the best exhaust system for your Silverado 1500, we’ve taken a look at some of the favorites on the market.

-Whereas the 15267 was a single exhaust system, the 15270 results in a twin tip exhaust.
-Unlike the Corsa which splits to a twin pipe just before the tips start, the MagnaFlow 15270’s output is separated within the muffler already.
-This gives the 15270 very different acoustic characteristics to the 15267.
+Whereas the 15267 was a single exhaust system, the 15270 resulted in a twin-tip exhaust.
+Unlike the Corsa, which splits to a twin-pipe just before the tips start, the MagnaFlow 15270’s output is separated within the muffler already.
+This gives the 15270 very different acoustic characteristics from the 15267.

-What this product provides then is all the performance improvements you expect from a cat-back system, in a typical stainless steel design, but with an aggressive twin tip exhaust look as well as a matching exhaust sound, which is characterized by a deep grumble.
+What this product provides then are all the performance improvements you expect from a cat-back system, in a typical stainless steel design, but with an aggressive twin-tip exhaust look as well as a matching exhaust sound, which is characterized by a deep grumble.

 #5 – Flowmaster 17395 Cat-back System

-Flowmaster are a proudly USA based company, that sell parts from each section of the exhaust system, and also produce their own performance tuners.
-Their products all feature their distinctive Flowmaster sound, and come in mild, moderate aggressive and very aggressive variants.
+Flowmaster is a proudly USA-based company that sells parts from each section of the exhaust system and also produces its own performance tuners.
+Their products all feature their distinctive Flowmaster sound and come in mild, moderately aggressive, and very aggressive variants.

 The Flowmaster comes in considerably cheaper than others in today’s review.
 This is mostly because it is manufactured with aluminized steel instead of stainless steel.
 While not as corrosion resistant as stainless steel, the parts will still be an improvement on stock installations, coming with a 3-year limited warranty from Flowmaster.

-To also note is that the pipes in use are only 2.5” in diameter, with the dual exhaust tips terminate with a 3” pipe.
-While all products are dynamometer tested, and guaranteed to improve engine performance, this is different to the other products rated.
+To also note is that the pipes in use are only 2.5” in diameter, with the dual exhaust tips terminating with a 3” pipe.
+While all products are dynamometer tested and guaranteed to improve engine performance, this is different from the other products rated.